cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     :math:`\{(x,y,z) \mid y > 0, y\exp(x/y) \leq z \} \cup \{ (x,y,z) \mid x \leq 0, y = 0, z \geq 0\}`.

-You cannot specify cone constraints explicitly in CVXPY, but cone constraints are added when CVXPY converts the problem into standard form.
+Most users will never specify cone constraints directly.
+Instead, cone constraints are added when CVXPY converts the problem into standard form.

 By default CVXPY calls the solver most specialized to the problem type.
-For example, `ECOS`_ is called for SOCPs. `SCS`_ can both handle all problems (except mixed-integer programs). `ECOS_BB`_ is called for mixed-integer LPs and SOCPs.
+For example, `ECOS`_ is called for SOCPs.
+`SCS`_ can handle all problems (except mixed-integer programs).
 If the problem is a QP, CVXPY will use `OSQP`_.

 You can change the solver called by CVXPY using the ``solver`` keyword argument.
 If the solver you choose cannot solve the problem, CVXPY will raise an exception.
 Here's example code solving the same problem with different solvers.